 IP TAKE: Local groups with a little creativity have a good chance of getting funded by MPF.
 Youth-focused nonprofits can also find sponsorship and fundraiser support here.

 The golf events that help this group raise money for its grantmaking are the AT&T Pebble Beach Pro-Am PGA Tour and the PURE Insurance Championship.
-Arts and culture grants foster creative environments; community and environment grants support collaborations and partnerships.
+Arts and culture grants foster creative environments, and community and environment grants support collaborations and partnerships.
 Equity in access to quality education, starting with early childhood education, is important to this funder.
-Health and human services grants to towards wellness programs for the mind, body, and spirit; youth grants boost individual potential and build resiliency.
+Health and human services grants to towards wellness programs for the mind, body, and spirit, and youth grants boost individual potential and build resiliency.
 The funder provides general operating support, program support, and capital support.
 MPF also funds K-12 public schools in the region, with individual schools able to request up to $30,000 and school districts up to $400,000 per year.

-Grant applications are accepted throughout the year and reviewed quarterly.
-Submit your application by January 1 for review in March, by April 1 for review in June, by July 1 for review in September, or by October 1 for review in December.
+The funder accepts grant applications throughout the year and reviewed quarterly.
+Submit an application by January 1 for review in March, by April 1 for review in June, by July 1 for review in September, or by October 1 for review in December.
 The entire application process is online and accessible via the funder’s website.
-Grants are typically made for a one-year period, however, multiyear support may be considered.
+Direct general questions to the staff at 831-649-1533 or email@example.com.